Afan Forest Park – Visitor Centre, near Port Talbot

 Welcome

-There are three walking trails from the visitor centre which range from a short level route along a former trackway to a strenuous seven mile walk along a ridgetop with panoramic views.
+The walking trails range from a short level route along a former trackway to a strenuous walk along a ridgetop with panoramic views.

 Walking trails